Python Dictionary – Loop through Keys

 To access the keys alone of a Python Dictionary, use the iterator returned by dict.keys().
 Then use Python For Loop to iterate through those keys.

-Example 1: Loop through Dictionary Keys using dict.values()
+1. Loop through Dictionary Keys using dict.keys()

 In this example, we will initialize a dictionary with some key:value pairs, and use for loop to iterate through keys in the dictionary.